AshishKPathinnya/SecureCryptoNet/WINDOWS_FIX.md

 # Windows Compatibility Fix Applied

 ## Issue Resolved
-The `ENOTSUP: operation not supported on socket 0.0.0.0:5000` error has been fixed!
+The `ENOTSUP: operation not supported on socket ::1:5000` error has been fixed!

 ## What Was Changed
-The server now automatically detects Windows and uses `localhost` instead of `0.0.0.0` for better compatibility.
+The server now automatically detects Windows and uses `127.0.0.1` (IPv4 only) instead of `0.0.0.0` or `::1` for better compatibility.

+## Additional Fix
+Added `ipv6Only: false` to force IPv4 binding on Windows systems.

 ## Try Again
 Now that the fix is applied, try running the application again: